cockroachdb/docs/src/current/v23.1/goldengate.md

 - Oracle GoldenGate runs as a process separate from CockroachDB and the source database.
 Ensure your host meets the [minimum requirements](https://docs.oracle.com/en/middleware/goldengate/core/21.3/installing/overview.html).

-- Ensure that you have an Oracle client installed that is compatible with the host Oracle version.
-This can be done by doing a full Oracle install, or just the client libraries.
+- Ensure that your Oracle client or client libraries are compatible with the host Oracle version.

-- Ensure that you have the two required Oracle GoldenGate installations:
+- Ensure that you have installed both required Oracle GoldenGate components:
     1. [Oracle GoldenGate for Oracle](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to pull source data and route it to proper [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html).
     1. [Oracle GoldenGate for PostgreSQL](https://www.oracle.com/middleware/technologies/goldengate-downloads.html) is required to pull data from the trail files to CockroachDB.
 - For CockroachDB clusters running v22.1 and earlier, enable the following [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}):